Anirban166/testComplexity/README.md

 - **Unit Testing** <br>
 Test cases for testComplexity functions via [testthat](https://cran.r-project.org/web/packages/testthat/index.html) package can be found [here](https://github.com/Anirban166/testComplexity/blob/master/tests/testthat/test-testsfortestComplexity.R). <br>
 - **Code Coverage** <br>
-Tested locally by `covr::package_coverage()` and codecov, with [100% code coverage](https://codecov.io/gh/Anirban166/testComplexity?branch=master). <br>
+Tested using `covr::package_coverage()` both locally and via codecov, with [100% coverage](https://codecov.io/gh/Anirban166/testComplexity?branch=master) attained. <br>
 - **OS Support** <br>
-Travis-CI builds are tested on Linux machines, whereas Windows is the native OS this package is developed and tested on.
-In addition to both, RCMD checks are run on MacOS as well. <br>
+Windows is the native OS this package is developed and tested on, but in addition to that, RCMD checks are run on latest versions of [MacOS](https://github.com/Anirban166/testComplexity/blob/cdb771a040e77ac02e715f033a7debf889a8efa2/.github/workflows/R-CMD-check.yaml#L21) and [Ubuntu](https://github.com/Anirban166/testComplexity/blob/cdb771a040e77ac02e715f033a7debf889a8efa2/.github/workflows/R-CMD-check.yaml#L22) as well. <br>
 Note that the use of `bench::bench_memory()` overcomes the drawback of windows-only OS limitation for memory complexity testing as observed in `GuessCompx::CompEst()` since it successfully runs on other operating systems. <br>

 <p align="center">